craigfrancis/wdoc/readme.md

 We need IT departments to feel very comfortable allowing them onto their network.

-And for virus/spam filters not to rely on huristics to determine if the file contains malicious code (like they do looking for macros in MS Word documents).
+And for virus/spam filters not to rely on heuristics to determine if the file contains malicious code (like they do looking for macros in MS Word documents).

 ---

 # Miscellaneous

-You will notice this is a similar approach that Microsoft Word did with the docx format, Java with JAR, PHP with PHAR, etc.
+You will notice that the idea of packaging files up into a ZIP file is a similar approach that Microsoft Word did with the docx format, Java with JAR, PHP with PHAR, etc.

 It should be possible to include more than one HTML file, if you want multiple pages within the document.

-Maybe it can support multiple languages... or just use `lang="en"` and some CSS to show/hide?
+It has the potential to support multiple languages... or perhaps just use `lang="en"` and some CSS to show/hide.

-The `hdoc` extension was stolen from [hdoc.crzt.fr](http://hdoc.crzt.fr/www/co/hdoc.html), which is similar to EPUB.
+The example file extension is wdoc (web document), but could be anything.

-## Bug/feature requests
+## Feature Requests

 - [Chrome](https://crbug.com/575677)
 - [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1237990)
 - [Edge](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/11443002-webpage-zip-as-alternative-to-pdf)

-## Mailing lists
+## Mailing Lists

 - [W3C Public-DigiPub-IG](https://lists.w3.org/Archives/Public/public-digipub-ig/2016Jan/0089.html)
 - [W3C Public-WebAppSec](https://lists.w3.org/Archives/Public/public-webappsec/2016Jan/0063.html)